hoprnet/hoprnet/packages/server/README.md

 ## Usage

-Upon installing, you can run `yarn start` to start the server which will use `ts-node`.
+Upon installing, you can run `npm start` to start the server which will use `ts-node`.
 Once you see `:: HOPR Core Node Started ::`, it means that the server has successfully connected to the **HOPR Network** using the defined `BOOTSTRAP_SERVERS` and is ready to accept requests.

-In case you are looking to distribute the application, you can precompile it using `yarn build`, which will compile the `nest.js` TypeScript files and create a `dist` folder, which can then be used by `node` directly.
+In case you are looking to distribute the application, you can precompile it using `npm build`, which will compile the `nest.js` TypeScript files and create a `dist` folder, which can then be used by `node` directly.

 ### Commands

-1. `yarn start` - Starts **HOPR Server** in `dev` mode.
+1. `npm start` - Starts **HOPR Server** in `dev` mode.
-2. `yarn build` - Builds **HOPR Server** for production.
+2. `npm build` - Builds **HOPR Server** for production.

 _For more information about the HOPR Network, please refer to the [Documentation](https://docs.hoprnet.org)_